charly-palencia/developer-roadmap/docs/intro/readme.md

 ## Summary

-This section includes all the topics described into the [`Introduction`](../../images/intro.png) Developer Roadmap image:
+This section includes all the topics described in the [`Introduction`](../../images/intro.png) Developer Roadmap image:

 ## Table of Contents